CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/manually-remove.md

 Occasionally component menu links are not displayed in Joomla components menu to fix this try running these SQL queries:

-     -- Experinced databse users only
+     -- Experienced database users only
-     -- Run these queries in database editor such phpMyAdmin
+     -- Run these queries in a database editor such phpMyAdmin

     -- Manually publishing of the CoalaWeb Traffic component menu items -- Change the #__ to your current Joomla database prefix